mkeshavgarg/transaction-mongoose/README.md

 Have a bug or an issue with this?
 [Open a new Issue](https://github.com/mkeshavgarg/transaction-mongoose/issues)

 ### Pull request
-It works best with promises, but does not support callbacks, you can pull your update and make it more useful.
-This library is constructed with node js domains as of now, node js domains will be removed from node js in the future releases.
+This library is constructed with node js domains as of now, that will be removed from node js in the future releases.
 But those who are using current versions of node js, can use this to provide easy transaction support in mongoose.
 You can also pull request with some other alternative at the top of this.